 A gatherer consists of four operations:

-• the Initializer, which creates an initial state, should you need that
+, which creates an initial state, should you need that - the

-• the Integrator, which consumes stream elements and emits them to the next stage and optionally updates the state
+, which consumes stream elements and emits them to the next stage and optionally updates the state - the

-• the Finisher, which gets called when there are no more stream elements to consume and can operate on the final state to emit a few more elements
+, which gets called when there are no more stream elements to consume and can operate on the final state to emit a few more elements - and the

 And that's it for JDK 22.
 Do you have a favorite feature?
 I do but it was really hard to pick.
 I'll explain why in the pinned comment.
 Don't forget to check that out and to like and subscribe and I'll see you again in two weeks - so long...